cognitionbox/petra/README.md

 (Domain Specific Language), with built in automatic software verification features.
 The embedded DSL has been designed in a way that makes it feel like a native language.
 Most embedded DSLs in Java use method chaining, however Petra uses a function sequence pattern for better readability.
-Method chaining will be supported in future versions as it is useful for dynamically / programmatically building up sentences.
-This would be useful in an AI system that needs to write and verify it's own code.
-However for initial use cases the function sequence pattern will be more than enough.
+Future versions will support method chaining in addition to the function sequence pattern as it is useful for dynamically / programmatically building up statements.
+This would be useful in an AI system that needs to write and verify it's own code, however for initial use cases the function sequence pattern will be more than enough.

 Petra aims to be purely functional and Petra programs are constructed in a declarative manor.
 Petra has parallel and distributed programming built into its core and with little work